AI Use Cases/Private Equity

 IT & Cybersecurity

 AI automated L1 IT helpdesk for private equity is a purpose-built system that classifies, prioritizes, and resolves routine helpdesk tickets using the operational context of a PE firm's deal lifecycle, LP reporting calendar, and portfolio company criticality hierarchy.
-IT and Cybersecurity teams at mid-market PE firms run this layer to separate machine-executable L1 work from judgment-required escalations, handling 65-75% of monthly ticket volume autonomously while maintaining full audit trails aligned to SEC Regulation D and Investment Advisers Act compliance frameworks.
+IT and Cybersecurity teams at mid-market PE firms run this layer to separate machine-executable L1 work from judgment-required escalations, with a working target of 65-75% of monthly ticket volume handled autonomously and full audit trails that support Investment Advisers Act compliance obligations.

 The Problem